PierreMishra/EV_Sales_Forecasting_ENV.790/README.md

 electric vehicles, china, japan, france, greenhouse gas emissions, time series forecasting, autocorrelation function, partial autocorrelation function, model diagnostics, state space, ARIMA, SARIMA, exponential smoothening

+## Dataset Information

+The EV sales data was obtained from Changjiang Securities, an investment bank in China.
+The dataset is not publicly available due to to privacy issues.
+It was in comma separated value format and comprised of monthly new energy vehicles (NEV) sales in China, France and Japan from 2014 to 2019.
+The NEV sales included the sales of hybrid electric vehicles, plug-in hybrid electric vehicles, electric vehicles and fuel cell vehicles.